wrstone/stone-sonic/README.md

 * PortableApps.com
 * A full Kali Linux installation

-All three track the current versions.
+All three track the current stable versions.

 The Retract-A-Bit Mini is a small, palm-sized screwdriver that includes:
 * Phillips #0